-- An analysis of the market, for both the primary production and the manufacturing level - More clarity on the business model and comparisons with other possible models - For the processing unit, a marketing and sales strategy where absent - Little mention is made of the management and personnel requirements and structure - Environmental issues where not addressed - Critical risk factors were absent and should be included in a feasibility study - In terms of the financial performance the feasibility study included an income stalement.
-However the following financial documents, with projections and assumptions, should also have been included: balance sheet, cash flow statement, and a break-even analysis - A time-schedule for the project should form part of feasibility study. - The profit and loss or income statement should be more detailed, with the primary dairy production and the processing unit being separated, in order to make more meaningful comments on the income statement in terms of industry benchmarking. - In terms of risk associated with this type of project, it is recommended to determine a feasible exit strategy as well.
+- Critical risk factors were absent and should be included in a feasibility study - c In terms of the financial performance the feasibility study included an income statement.
+However the following financial documents, with projections end assumptions, should also have been included: balance sheet, cash flow statement, and a break-even analysis - A time-schedule for the project should form part of feasibility study. - The profit and loss or income statement should be more detailed, with the primary dairy production and the processing unit being separated, in order to make more meaningful comments on the income statement in terms of industry benchmarking. - In terms of risk associated with this type of project, it is recommended to determine a feasible exit strategy as well.
 Will there be a reasonable chance to recover the money investment should the project not come to fruition?
 The market risk for the manufactured products should have also been discussed in the feasibility study. - In conclusion, it is not recommended to continue with project in its current state since government will not receive value for money.
 The costs are not reasonable or market related." - 5.1.6 Mr Maree is of the opinion that the Vrede Dairy project is risky.
 Further, the costs associated with the project are very high and he believes there is a good probability that the state will not receive value for money on the project in its current state.